Chart Color Schemes

 Plantagenet has a typical household mix, with a lower-than-average median household size

-Family households constitute 70.1% of all households, including 24.7% couples with children, 36.1% couples without children, and 8.4% single parent families.
-Non-family households comprise the remaining 29.9%, with lone person households at 27.5% and group households making up 2.4%.
-The median household size is 2.3 people, smaller than the Rest of WA average of 2.4.
+Family households dominate at 70.1% of all households, comprising 24.7% couples with children, 36.1% couples without children, and 8.4% single parent families.
+Non-family households make up the remaining 29.9%, with lone person households at 27.5% and group households comprising 2.4% of the total.
+The median household size of 2.3 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households